eggsactly/moon-earth-sun/README.md

 This software has been tested to work on:
 - Debian “Jessie” 8.5
 - Mac OS X “El Capitan” 10.11.6
+Although this software should compile on other operating systems without editing any files in this project, no guarantee will be made.

 # License
 moon-earth-sun is free software: you can redistribute it and/or modify